 We believe that our curriculum offers a balance between understanding and using knowledge as well as developing and applying skills, leading to better understanding and progression for our pupils ensuring they are ready to face the next steps in their educational journeys.

-(2) Our curriculum fully engages with our beautiful environment.
-This makes our children more observant and helps foster a sense of responsibility and belonging.
-Maximising our rural environment and becoming a forest school, whilst educating our children on national and global diversity helps foster responsible outward facing global citizens of the future.
+Engaging with the environment in which we live enables children to be more observant and helps foster their sense of responsibility and belonging.
+Maximising our rural environment whilst educating children on local, national and global diversity helps foster responsible global citizens, through our International School Awards.